DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-ingest-compose/README.md

-# Running DSpace with Docker compose
+# Ingesting Content into DSpace with Docker compose

 ## 1. Pre-requisites
 - See [Setting Up Docker for DSpace](../../documentation/tutorialSetup.md)